microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Microsoft.Graph.Identity.Governance.md

 Get the number of the resource

 ### [Get-MgIdentityGovernanceLifecycleWorkflowCustomTaskExtensionLastModifiedBy](Get-MgIdentityGovernanceLifecycleWorkflowCustomTaskExtensionLastModifiedBy.md)
-The unique identifier of the Azure AD user that modified the custom task extension last.Supports $filter(eq, ne) and $expand.
+The unique identifier of the Microsoft Entra user that modified the custom task extension last.Supports $filter(eq, ne) and $expand.

 ### [Get-MgIdentityGovernanceLifecycleWorkflowCustomTaskExtensionLastModifiedByMailboxSetting](Get-MgIdentityGovernanceLifecycleWorkflowCustomTaskExtensionLastModifiedByMailboxSetting.md)
 Settings for the primary mailbox of the signed-in user.